- facilitating an emerging commons oriented community of practice in support of World Heritage and associated communities.

 Building on ICT4D and the application of ICT to achieve social, economic and political development, World Heritage Catalysis seeks the use and development of technology benefitting marginalized people and communities.
 Seeking to contribute towards a commons based transition through use of commons convergent technologies, World Heritage Catalysis community of practice will be transparent in its use of both open as well as proprietary technologies applied and developed.

-The World Heritage Exchange Trading System (WHETS) is incubated through World Heritage Catalysis as an inclusive and innovative mechanism (global timebank, time based credit and platform cooperative) enabling collaborative exchanges and co-production among all World Heritage stakeholders.
+The World Heritage Exchange Trading System (WHETS) is incubated through World Heritage Catalysis with the vision to become an inclusive and innovative mechanism (global timebank / applying a time based credit) enabling collaborative exchanges and co-production among all World Heritage stakeholders.
 It aspire use of technology that build trust, not remove the need for trust and help shift the narrative from scarcity to abundance.
+WHETS is still a concept.